firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 Patch functionality, based on [RFC 7396](https://tools.ietf.org/html/rfc7396).
 MMDS related API requests come from the host, which is considered a trusted environment, so there are no checks beside the kind of validation done by HTTP server and `serde-json` (the crate used to de/serialize JSON).
-Most importantly, there is currently a maximum request payload size, limited to 256KB; this limitation is present because the HTTP server uses memory to backup the request payload.
-If the payload gets bigger than 256KB, it will issue a `mremap` syscall, which is blacklisted by the default seccomp rules.
+There is no maximum limit for the stored metadata size, but one might consider that storing and retrieving large amount of data may induce bottlenecks for the HTTP REST API processing, which is based on `micro-http` crate.
 MMDS contents can be retrieved using the Firecracker API, via a `GET` request to the `/mmds` resource.

 ## The data store